cosmos/ibc/spec/ics-003-connection-semantics/README.md

 }
 ```

-*ConnOpenConfirm* confirms opening of a connection on chain A to chain B, after which the connection is open on both chains.
+*ConnOpenConfirm* confirms opening of a connection on chain A to chain B, after which the connection is open on both chains (this code is executed on chain B).

 ```typescript
 function connOpenConfirm(